bradcypert/sandalwood/content/blog/understanding-clojures-map-pmap.md

   - clojure
   - map
   - pmap
-post_format: []
-description:
-  - "Clojure's map is a staple of the language and used liberally throughout the language's source code.  pmap is know for being slow.
+description: "Clojure's map is a staple of the language and used liberally throughout the language's source code.  pmap is know for being slow.
 Learn why now!"
-_yoast_wpseo_title:
-  - "Understanding Clojure's Map & PMap"
+versions:
+  clojure: 1.7
 ---

 Let’s be honest – Part of the reason you’re using Clojure is the higher order functions like `map`.
 They’re great, composable, and describe what you’re trying to do instead of defining what to do – this keeps code simple.
 Maybe you’ve been playing with `map` for a while now and have even tried using `pmap`.
 If you did, you probably noticed that `pmap` is often slower than `map`, and if you want to know why – read on.